gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 - The [component descriptor](./component-archive/v2-external/component-descriptor.yaml) contains a list of resources, each of which has a name.
 Field `blueprint.ref.resourceName` in the Installation specifies the name of the blueprint resource in the component descriptor.
-Thereby, it is completely transparent for the installation whether the component version references the blueprint as an external resource or embeds it as a local blob.
+Thereby, it is completely transparent for the installation whether the component references the blueprint as an external resource or embeds it as a local blob.

 ## Procedure